OSI model layers functions and protocols

 The core functions of Application layer is given below.

-1)The application layer is responsible for receiving webpage request from user or client using the most widely used protocol namely HTTP protocol and displaying response back in the browser.
+1)The application layer is responsible for receiving webpage requests from users or clients using the most widely used protocol namely HTTP protocol and displaying response back in the browser.

 2)It is also responsible for sending data or files from one place to another place.